 But that’s not exactly true because here’s what happens due to the power of compounding the nineteen-year-old started those extra ten years early.
-Although it wasn’t a lot paid off more because he had close to two million dollars by the end.
+However, it wasn’t much paid off because he had close to two million dollars by the end.
 The nineteen-year-old started with twenty-eight thousand.
 He ended up with two million.

 2. Power of compounding

-It is the most important tool that’s going to make you rich.
+Compounding is the essential tool that’s going to make you rich.
 Einstein calls us the eighth wonder of the world.
 It’s why the rich one percent get richer and richer.
 How is that happening?
 As they have so much money invested, it makes them money on their investment.
 The whole book summed up about compounding it, saying get in the market that the sooner you start, the sooner you can get ahead.

 - The sooner you can use the power of compounding, the sooner you can get money.

 - Invest more and more to generate compound interest.

 Compound interest is reinvesting earned interest into the principal of an investment resulting in exponential growth over time.
 Suppose two investors have a starting balance of ten thousand dollars each.
 They both decide to buy the same investment on the same date and plan to hold their investments for thirty years.
 But one investor plans to withdraw the interest at the end of each year, while the other plans to reinvest the interest and compound it.

 Let’s fast forward 30 years to see the difference in potential returns.
 Let’s suppose that the investment earned five percent per year.
 The investor withdrawing interest every year would have earned five hundred dollars yearly.
 Over thirty years, the earnings would have totaled fifteen thousand dollars.